 - Do you have a budget, and how much are you willing to spend on your new site?

 However, if you’re about to build something more complicated, I strongly suggest putting everything down on paper (or a digital draft).
 Write down what you expect your site to have, and even draw the layout you are imagining or saw on another existing site.

+Ideas can pop up any time, so it’s worth it to consider a quality note taking app to help you save your ideas down the road.
 These questions and notes will help you to understand your needs and wishes and prepare you for choosing the platform to power up your website.

 Step #3: Choose the platform to build your site

 Now that you have a vision of your site and a simple plan established, it is time to decide on the platform to help you build and maintain your website.